michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 we think that already supported letters A, B and C account to roughly 10% of the use cases.
 Instead of waiting, let's produce some diamonds, earn some money and collect some feedback!
 Business is fine with rejecting requests for diamonds with letters other than A,B or C until they are implemented.
 We are happy to deploy the existing version as MVP.

->Meanwhile in the bottom-up Classicist TDD camp...
+>Meanwhile in the middle out/bottom up Classical TDD camp...
 >
 >-Dev: "We have some classes already implemented, but we are not ready yet to create a Diamond class"
 >